COORDINATED BY STEPHANIE L. SITNICK, PH.D.

 |Open Electives||29 to 38 credits|

-To qualify for the Individualized Major, a student must have a strong overall academic record and obtain a 3.3 GPA minimum at the end of the freshman year.
+To qualify for the Individualized Major, a student must have a strong overall academic record and obtain a 2.5 GPA minimum.

 The student must also develop a rigorous and coherent program of studies with the support of at least two faculty sponsors from different departments.
-An application must be filed with the Center for Student Success.
+An application must be filed with the director of Individualized Majors and the Center for Advising, Records and Enrollment Services.
 This application must include a statement describing the student’s educational objectives, a proposed program of courses and the name of the faculty sponsor who agrees to serve as major advisor.

 Depending on the scope and focus of the program of studies, the Individualized Major will require 33 to 42 credits.
 Most courses should be at the 300-level or above (with room for some exceptions at the 200-level, depending on the department).